insightlake/MonitorUpDown/README.md

 License
 ------
-InsightLake Data Explorer is a commercial product but distributed to be used freely.
+InsightLake Monitor Up Down is a commercial product but distributed to be used freely.
 Please contact contact@insightlake.com for details.

 Getting Help
 ----------